Ex-Boston College student pleads not guilty in suicide texting case involving boyfriend

 EX-BOSTON COLLEGE STUDENT ACCUSED OF URGING BOYFRIEND TO KILL HIMSELF CLAIMS SHE DID OPPOSITE, RELEASES TEXTS

-At the arraignment, prosecutors told the judge You became upset when she found out Urtula had been in touch with a former girlfriend, the station reported.
+At the arraignment, prosecutors told the judge You became upset when she found out Urtula had been in touch with a former girlfriend.

-Prosecutors have said You exerted complete control over Urtula emotionally and mentally, during a tumultuous 18-month relationship.
+Prosecutor Caitlin Grasso told the judge that when Urtula jumped from the roof of a parking garage, You was present. she had tracked him through his cellphone, the prosecutor said.

+Grasso said the investigation revealed that You "became physically, verbally and psychologically abusive towards Mr. Urtula during the court of their year-and-a-half-long relationship."

 You hired a public relations firm that released text messages suggesting she tried to stop Urtula from killing himself, Fox 25 Boston reported.
 Urtula jumped to his death from the top of a parking garage on the day of his graduation from Boston College.